Industrial and organizational psychology: Job satisfaction and commitment

-Job satisfaction is often thought to reflect the extent to which a worker likes his or her job, or individual aspects or facets of jobs.
+Job satisfaction is often thought to reflect the extent to which a worker likes their job, or individual aspects or facets of jobs.
 It is one of the most heavily researched topics in I-O psychology.
 Job satisfaction has theoretical and practical utility for the field.
-It has been linked to important job outcomes including attitudinal variables (e.g., job involvement, organizational commitment), absenteeism, turnover intentions, actual turnover, job performance, and tension.
+It has been linked to important job outcomes including absenteeism, accidents, counterproductive work behavior, customer service, cyberloafing, job performance, organizational citizenship behavior, physical and psychological health, and turnover.
 A meta-analyses found job satisfaction to be related to life satisfaction, happiness, positive affect, and the absence of negative affect.

 Productive behavior

 Productive behavior is defined as employee behavior that contributes positively to the goals and objectives of an organization.
-When an employee begins a new job, there is a transition period during which he or she may not contribute significantly.
+When an employee begins a new job, there is a transition period during which they may not contribute significantly.
 To assist with this transition an employee typically requires job-related training.
 In financial terms, productive behavior represents the point at which an organization begins to achieve some return on the investment it has made in a new employee.
-IO psychologists are ordinarily more focused on productive behavior than job or task performance, including in-role and extra-role performance.
-In-role performance tells managers how well an employee performs the required aspects of the job; extra-role performance includes behaviors not necessarily required by job but nonetheless contribute to organizational effectiveness.
+I-O psychologists are ordinarily more focused on productive behavior than job or task performance, including in-role and extra-role performance.
+In-role performance tells managers how well an employee performs the required aspects of the job; extra-role performance includes behaviors that are not necessarily required by job but nonetheless contribute to organizational effectiveness.
 By taking both in-role and extra-role performance into account, an I-O psychologist is able to assess employees' effectiveness (how well they do what they were hired to do), efficiency (outputs to relative inputs), and productivity (how much they help the organization reach its goals).
-Three forms of productive behavior that IO psychologists often evaluate include job performance, organizational citizenship behavior (see below), and innovation.
+Three forms of productive behavior that I-O psychologists often evaluate include job performance, organizational citizenship behavior (see below), and innovation.